markusmoenig/Eldiron/docs/docs/building_maps/procedural_generation.md

 - `floor`: room and corridor floor tiles.
 - `wall`: wall tiles around generated floor areas.
-- `entrance`: marker tile for the first room.
+- `entrance`: marker tile for the start endpoint.
-- `exit`: marker tile for the last room.
+- `exit`: marker tile for the end endpoint.

 Use `none` for tiles that should not be selected by procedural generation.